kythe/kythe/kythe/web/site/getting-started-macos.md

 To install most of the [external dependencies][ext], run

 {% highlight bash %}
-for pkg in asciidoc bison brotli flex go graphviz leveldb node openjdk parallel source-highlight wget ; do brew install $pkg done
+for pkg in asciidoc bison brotli flex gnu-sed go graphviz leveldb node openjdk parallel source-highlight wget ; do brew install $pkg done

 # Bison and Flex.
 The stock versions are too old, but these tools are keg-only
 # and Bazel uses a restricted PATH, so we need to tell Bazel where to find
 # them (see #3514, #4455).
-export BISON=/usr/local/opt/bison/bin/bison
-export FLEX=/usr/local/opt/flex/bin/flex
+export BISON=$(brew --prefix --installed bison)/bin/bison
+export FLEX=$(brew --prefix --installed flex)/bin/flex

+# GNU sed.
+The stock version is too old.
+export PATH="$(brew --prefix --installed gnu-sed)/libexec/gnubin:$PATH"

 # Java (OpenJDK).
 By default macOS does not have a JDK installed, so we use the
 # openjdk package from Homebrew.
 We need to set JAVA_HOME so the command-line